 A narrative inspection report will be written for all reactive inspections.
 The narrative report will include a discussion of inspector activities, reviews, observations, the sequence of events leading up to the incident, the contributing and root causes of the event, corrective actions taken or proposed by the licensee, and a discussion of the regulations applying to the incident.
 The inspector shall annotate inspection reports with the Nuclear Material Events Database (NMED) Event No. and/or the NRC event notification (EN) number if the reactive inspection was initiated by a reportable event.
 Enclosure 3 provides instructions to properly “complete” the record for NMED.
 Section 08.03 outlines the methods for documenting inspections.

 05.03 Initial Inspections.

-Initial inspections of a new licensee or an amendment for an existing licensee that has a significant expansion of its program shall be announced and completed within 12 months of the date the new license or amendment was issued by a Regional Office.To schedule the initial inspection, the date in the “next inspection date” field in the Licensing Tracking System (LTS) shall be 12 months from the date the new license or amendment was issued.
-The “last inspection date” data element in the LTS shall be 0 (zero) or blank.
+Initial inspections of a new license shall be announced and normally completed within 12 months of the date the new license was issued; however, as described below, if the licensee has not possessed licensed materials or has not performed any principal activities, the initial inspection may be rescheduled to within 18 months of license issuance.

-Initial security inspections verify that an applicant has implemented security requirements before the licensing action is issued allowing the application to take possession of risk significant radioactive material.
-Staff should use the checklist for Risk Significant Radioactive Materials to determine which applicants require inspections.
-In addition to the initial security inspection, an initial inspection for RSRM licensees must also be completed within 12 months of license issuance.

 a.
-Initial inspections of all licensees.
-Once on site, the inspector should interview licensee staff (management and technical) to determine if licensed material has been possessed or licensed operations have been performed.
-Methods for determining if licensed activities have been performed include, but are not limited to the following: performing a site tour, performing confirmatory measurements, and/or contacting distributors of radioactive material, such as local radiopharmacies, to see if they have distributed material to the licensee.
-If the licensee has possessed licensed materials or performed licensed operations, then the inspector should conduct an inspection in accordance with Section 05.01 and other applicable guidance.
+During the telephone call to schedule and announce the initial inspection, the inspector should determine if licensed material has been possessed or principal activities have been performed.
+If the licensee has possessed licensed materials or performed principal activities, then the inspector should conduct an inspection in accordance with Section 05.01 and other applicable guidance.

-If it is determined that the licensee has not possessed licensed material or performed licensed operations, the inspector should:
+If it is determined that the licensee has not possessed licensed material or performed principal activities, the inspector should:

-1. Determine the licensee's plans for future possession of licensed material or plans to perform licensed operations.
-In assessing the licensee's future plans, the inspector should determine if adequate facilities and equipment are in place to safely handle licensed material, as described in the license application.
+1. Determine the licensee's plans for future possession of licensed material or plans to perform principal activities.

 2. Use this opportunity to discuss the license and applicable regulations with the licensee.
-The inspector should discuss unique license conditions.
+The inspector should discuss any unique license conditions give the licensee an opportunity to ask any regulatory questions.

-3. Request that the licensee notify the NRC before the receipt of licensed material or initiation of licensed operations.
+3. Remind the licensee to notify the NRC within 30 days after the receipt of licensed material or initiation of principal activities, as required by license condition.

-4. Document the onsite inspection by completing a Form 591M.
-The program scope description in the Form 591M should include the licensee's plans for future possession of material or plans to perform licensed operations.
+4. Document the telephone conversation and enter the record into the docket file.
+The conversation record should include the licensee's plans for future possession of material or plans to perform principal activities.